 - Making fun of many of the people who have given these recommendations, both past and present.

-- Breaking down the current nutrient timing research (especially the recent work of Alan Aragon, Brad Schoenfeld and James Krieger) and explaining what it actually tells us while also pointing out the incorrect stuff some people think it tells us.
+- Breaking down the current nutrient timing research (especially the recent work of guys like Brad Schoenfeld and James Krieger) and explaining what it actually tells us while also pointing out the incorrect stuff some people think it tells us.

 - Providing detailed recommendations for each of these meals, as well as for different scenarios a person might be in when consuming these meals.